pyrite-dev/minigamepad/README.md

 backend is started, but not complete.

 ### macos (iokit)
-backend has not been started
+backend is started, but not complete.

 ### wasm (emscripten)
-the backend has not been started
+backend has not been started

 ## basic example